-In San Diego, a student must declare a concentration in one of three areas: biblical studies, historical studies, or theological studies.
+Biblical Studies concentration: five biblical studies electives.

 The professional supervised ministry program, except for SP504 Disciplines of Spiritual and Personal Formation, is not required, and thus the seminary does not assume responsibility for placement assistance upon completion of this degree.